 .csdb - CSPro Database

 The CSDB data files are related to CSPro.
-CSDB file is a CSPro Database.
+The CSDB file is a CSPro Database.
 The Census and Survey Processing System (CSPro) is a software package for entering, editing, tabulating, and disseminating data from censuses and surveys.

 Can't open a .csdb file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .csdb file extension is often given incorrectly!
+The .csdb file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 cdb, csb, csd, csdf, cwdb, dsdb, fsdb, sdb